-It’s also important to note that pets are not permitted in New Zealand’s national parks due to the effects they have on the flora and fauna while you’re there (the only exception is assistance animals).
+It’s also important to note that pets are not permitted in New Zealand’s national parks.
+Why?
+The effects they have on the flora and fauna while there (the only exception is assistance animals).

 Some of the best places to venture together on that much needed break are:

 Alternatively, you might want a city break.
 With research, that will work too – there are plenty of choices available these days.

 Thanks to a plethora of pet-friendly accommodation options that cater for a wide range of pets, booking the right place is a cinch.
 Just remember to call ahead to double check what pets are accepted if it’s not clearly stated on the website.

 The key to stress-free car travel with your furry BFF is planning and safety.

 The first thing to remember is that animals can get motion sickness just like people.
 It’s a good idea to pack some travel sickness remedies just in case, along with any other medication they usually take.

 As for safety, while there’s no law saying you need to secure your pet in the car, the law does say you are legally required to ensure occupants of your vehicle are safe.

 Reducing driver distractions inside the car makes perfect sense.
 You don’t want your pup to be one of the many who are injured or killed each year after falling or jumping from a moving ca. Or becoming a projectile when you have to brake suddenly.